buttonsrtoys/gen_keys/README.md

 ## That's it!

-For questions on anything `gen_key` please reach out or create an issue.
+For questions on anything `gen_keys` please reach out or create an issue.